-More than 36 million Americans moved in 2012, according to the U.S. Census Bureau — which bumped up to one-in-six in the first half of 2013 according to SpareFoot.
-While many of those moves ended well, others became a nightmare.
+More than 32 million Americans moved in 2018, according to the most recent data from the U.S. Census Bureau.
+That’s about 1 in 10 Americans, for those keeping score at home.
+While most of those moves ended well, others became a nightmare.

-More than 9,300 complaints against movers were filed with the Better Business Bureau (BBB) in 2012.
-Complaints included hefty price increases over original estimates, missing items, and goods held hostage until additional payment was made.
+More than 5,700 complaints against movers were filed with the Better Business Bureau (BBB) in 2019.
+The most common complaints included late deliveries, hefty price increases over original estimates, damaged or missing items, and goods held hostage until additional payment was made.

 1. Low Estimate, Inflated Price

 The most common scam is the bait-and-switch tactic, said Jeff Walker, president of MovingScam.com, a website that provides moving tips and resources for consumers.

 To lure you in, the rogue mover offers a low-ball estimate for moving your household.
 When moving day arrives, you’re told the load is larger than originally estimated and the final price will be much higher.
 What began as a $2,000 move could turn into a $4,000 bill-or even more.
 In addition, the scammer usually will hold your belongings hostage until full payment has been received.

 Before moving, check for complaints filed against a company.
 If you see comments regarding low-ball estimates followed by high charges, consider it a red flag, Weisman warned.